ReconVillage/2017.reconvillage.org/docs/_pages/cfp.md

 We will not accept any product or vendor related pitch.
 If your presentation talks about any vendor/product, we will encourage you to stay away.
 Before submitting, you might like to have a look on our previous talks on the following youtube playlist: [https://www.youtube.com/playlist?list=PL9fPq3eQfaaA5neLZBXGxF3MtaT4M4Mq5](https://www.youtube.com/playlist?list=PL9fPq3eQfaaA5neLZBXGxF3MtaT4M4Mq5)

-CFP closes on 10th April and final list of talks will be updated on our website by 25th April.
+CFP closes on 3rd June and final list of talks will be updated on our website by 25th June.

 Speaker Benefits:
 * The awesome Recon Village Speaker Tshirt